-A Boutique Therapy Practice for Young & Middle-aged Adults
+A Boutique Therapy Practice for Young & Middle-aged Adults in Philadelphia

 If you’re feeling the weight of early or mid-adulthood, you’re not alone.
 As someone in my 40s, I understand how complex this season of life can be.
 I offer a grounded, compassionate space to help you navigate the transitions, questions, and pressures that come with it.